 What is it that makes Cape Cod and the nearby islands of Nantucket and Martha's Vineyard so popular with New England travelers, particularly during the summer travel months?
-The Cape and Islands boast miles of ocean beaches, sandy dunes, the freshest seafood served seaside, art galleries, scenic golf courses and lovely villages.
+The Cape and Islands boast miles of ocean beaches, sand dunes, the freshest seafood served seaside, art galleries, scenic golf courses, and lovely villages.
 This Massachusetts region's appeal, however, is much more than the sum of its parts.

 If you're planning to travel to Cape Cod, Nantucket and/or Martha's Vineyard, this guide is your starting place for discovering this area's best vacation possibilities.

 From places to stay to attractions to see, here are some of the ultimate experiences that await on Cape Cod.